mothur/mothur.github.io/_wiki/mothur_v.1.0.0.md

 community-supported manual, information about how we use other software, and details about my availability to lead workshops.
-I am making myself an open sourced resource - you provide a plane ticket, food, a place to sleep, and the organizational skills to get people together and I\'ll yammer on for three days about computational microbial ecology.
+I am making myself an open sourced resource - you provide a plane ticket, food, a place to sleep, and the organizational skills to get people together and I'll yammer on for three days about computational microbial ecology.
 I call it a bootcamp and it has been successful at the University of Massachusetts, the University of Wisconsin, and in an abbreviated form